Temecula Home Loans

 Property tax variance

-On a $1,500,000 La Cresta purchase at 1.05% effective rate, the annual tax bill is $15,750.
-On the same $1,500,000 in a newer Mello-Roos subdivision at 1.85% effective rate, the bill is $27,750.
-That $12,000 annual gap, divided across 12 months, adds $1,000 to monthly DTI math, which can disqualify a borderline buyer.
+Run the math on a $1,500,000 La Cresta purchase at 1.05% effective rate and the annual tax bill is $15,750.
+Run the same $1,500,000 in a newer Mello-Roos subdivision at 1.85% effective rate and the bill is $27,750.
+That $12,000 annual gap, divided across 12 months, adds $1,000 to monthly DTI math.
+On a borderline file, $1,000 of monthly housing cost is the difference between approval and the kind of phone call nobody enjoys making.

 Reserves for well and septic